Genia888/FitnessHub/Documentation/(Stage 3) Technical Documentation.md

 ![Sequence Diagram](/Documentation/sequence_diagram_book_coach.png)

-The user chooses a coach and a time, then sends a booking request.
-The database checks if the time is free and either confirms the booking or shows that it is not available.
+<div align="center">The user chooses a coach and a time, then sends a booking request.
+The database checks if the time is free and either confirms the booking or shows that it is not available.</div>